chavenstein/MSDS6306-CaseStudy1/CaseStudy1/Analysis/Analysis.md

     ##
     ## MergeData.csv has been created from CleanGDP.csv and CleanEDSTATS_Country.csv.

+At this point, Makefile.R has completed running and has loaded the merged data for analysis.

 Question 1 on Merged Data:
 --------------------------

-### Merge the data based on country shortcode.
+#### Merge the data based on country shortcode.
 How many of the IDs match?

 ``` r
 nrow(MergeData)